-Under the Annual Cash Incentive Plan, a participant's bonus is based on the Company's achievement of revenue and Adjusted EBITDA targets, as well as the participant's achievement of individual performance goals.
-For 2011, consistent with the definition we use when reporting our financial results, we defined Adjusted EBITDA as net income plus interest expense net of interest income, plus income tax expense, and plus depreciation and amortization (EBITDA), as adjusted for (i) royalty payments incurred pursuant to an agreement with our former owner that was terminated as of April 15, 2008; (ii) contributions to Arizona school tuition organizations in lieu of state income taxes; (iii) contract termination fees; (iv) lease termination costs; (v) exit costs; (vi) share-based compensation and any other expense related to equity compensation awards for the applicable fiscal year; (vii) any extraordinary, nonrecurring items, as determined by the Compensation Committee; and (viii) all amounts (including settlement payments, legal fees, costs and other litigation and/or settlement expenses) expensed during the applicable fiscal year in connection with the settlement of litigation matters.
+Under the Annual Cash Incentive Plan as in effect for 2012, a participant's bonus is based on the Company's achievement of revenue and Adjusted EBITDA targets, with the resulting amount subject to reduction based on the Compensation Committee's assessment of the particular named executive officer's personal performance and contribution to our overall results.
+For 2012, consistent with the definition we use when reporting our financial results, we defined Adjusted EBITDA as net income plus interest expense net of interest income, plus income tax expense, and plus depreciation and amortization (EBITDA), as adjusted for (i) the amortization of prepaid royalty payments recorded in conjunction with a settlement of a dispute with our former owner; (ii) contributions made to Arizona school tuition organizations in lieu of the payment of state income taxes, which we typically make in the fourth quarter of a fiscal year; (iii) litigation and regulatory reserves, if any; (iv) exit costs, if any; (v) contract termination fees, if any; (vi) lease termination costs, if any; and (vii) share-based compensation.
 We focus on Adjusted EBITDA in connection with our Annual Cash Incentive Plan because we believe that it provides useful information regarding our operating performance and executive performance as it does not give effect to items that management does not consider to be reflective of our core operating performance.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Non-GAAP Discussion" in our Annual Report on Form 10-K for further information.
+See "Item 6.
+Selected Financial Data" in our Annual Report on Form 10-K for further information regarding our use and calculation of Adjusted EBITDA.
 As such, we believe it is fair and reasonable to our executives to assess their individual performance on the same basis as our performance is assessed by our Board of Directors and investors.

 Company performance.
-Depending on a participant's management level, the financial metrics account for between 60% and 80% of the target bonus and the specific individual performance goals account for between 20% and 40% of the target bonus.
+Depending on a participant's management level, the financial metrics account for between 60% and 100% of the target bonus and the specific individual performance goals account for between 0% and 40% of the target bonus.

 Individual performance.
-In reviewing individual performance, we look at an executive's achievement of non-financial objectives that, with respect to a given participant, may include achieving objectives related to, among other things, program development and expansion, regulatory compliance, and enrollment growth.
+In reviewing individual performance, we look at an executive's achievement of non-financial objectives that, with respect to a given participant, may include achieving objectives related to, among other things, program development and expansion, regulatory compliance, student retention and academic outcomes.

 Calculation of bonuses.
 For each named executive officer, the Compensation Committee establishes a target bonus, which is stated as a percentage of the officer's base salary.
-For 2011, the target bonus percentage for the named executive officers was as follows:
+For 2012, the target bonus percentage for the named executive officers was as follows:

 Name Target Bonus as a Percentage of Base Salary

-Brent D. Richardson 8.4%
+Brent D. Richardson 25.0%

 Brian E. Mueller 100.0%

 Dr. W. Stan Meyer 75.0%

 Daniel E. Bachus 75.0%

 Joseph N. Mildenhall 50.0%

-Christopher C. Richardson 50.0%
+Brian M. Roberts 31.1%

-Dr. Kathy Player 50.0%
+Dr. Kathy Player 68.8%